Learn How We Roll: Testing Loop Recycled Paint.

 Our Social Impact Manager, Alannah Hardcastle assisted her partner Alex Salmon in applying the final coat of paint on a new bathroom build.
 Alex is a custom home builder with over 13+ years of experience in the industry.

 But how will this affordable paint hold up to a seasoned painter’s expectations?

 Where To Buy Recycled Paint

 It is significantly more affordable per gallon than designer brands of paint which can be twice the price.
 One gallon of paint covers approximately 350 square feet.

 Use an online paint calculator tool to estimate the amount of paint needed for the project.
 Minimize waste by purchasing only what you will need.

 Our Performance Review of Loop Recycled Paint:

 “Honestly, the performance of this paint really threw us for a loop. 😁 I anticipated that there may be sacrifices somewhere along the way in ease of application, coverage or aesthetic quality given the budget-friendly price point.
 At every turn, this paint holds up to or exceeds premium paint standards.”

-Thirdly, volatile organic compounds (VOC’s) are what gives most paint on the market that noticeable ‘fresh paint’ smell.
-Those chemicals are known to cause health issues including headaches and nausea for some individuals.
-Any remaining VOC’s present in recycled paint have already been off-gassed long before the recycling process.
+✅ Smell: Thirdly, volatile organic compounds (VOC’s) are what give most paint on the market that noticeable ‘fresh paint’ smell.
+Those chemicals are known to cause health issues including headaches and nausea in some individuals.
+Any remaining VOC’s present in recycled paint has already been off-gassed long before the recycling process.